UPDATED JANUARY 14, 2021

 Socialize and Engage Safely on Campus

 The coronavirus pandemic has changed the way we do things at Georgia Tech.
-Since the summer, we have phased Tech’s reopening and redoubled our efforts to reduce the spread of the virus on campus — so that we can create a “new normal” that’s as safe as possible.
+We have redoubled our efforts to reduce the spread of the virus on campus — so that we can create a “new normal” that’s as safe as possible.

 Through hygiene protocols, safety measures in facilities and operations across campus, weekly testing and contact tracing, and a shared responsibility of looking out for each other, our new normal is working.
 Learn about classroom safety.

-For the remainder of the fall, and as we look ahead to the Spring 2021 semester, here’s what you need to know about socializing and engaging safely on campus:
+For the Spring 2021 semester, here’s what you need to know about socializing and engaging safely on campus:

 - Georgia Tech has set up large, social distance tents in greenspaces across campus to encourage small group socializing.
 Find tent locations on the campus map.